emmabritton/tape-device/language.md

 `CALL addr_reg|label|addr`

 Jumps to address provided and pushes return address (pc + 1) to stack.
-Increments SP by 2

 `RET`

 Pops last two bytes from stack and jumps to them.
-Decrements SP by 2

 `PUSH reg|num`

 Push value from register or number on to stack.
-Decrements SP by 1

 `POP reg`

 Pop value from stack and populates register.
-Increments SP by 1

 `ARG reg|addr_reg num|reg`

 Get 1 or 2 bytes (depending on if 1st param is reg or addr reg) from 2nd param bytes before the frame pointer

+To get first call `ARG <reg> 1`, if the first param 1 byte then the second param is `ARG <reg> 2` otherwise call `ARG <reg> 3` and so on

+This instruction does not alter data on the stack or move the SP or FP.

 *See stack example for more info*